 “The Georgia First Amendment Foundation board joined the coalition signing the letter to express our dismay to Department of Homeland Security Secretary Kristi Noem that a working journalist could face deportation for simply exercising his First Amendment rights while reporting on an event of great public interest,” said Sarah Brewerton-Palmer, the foundation’s president.

-The Salvadoran journalist has been transferred from local police custody to Immigration and Customs Enforcement’s Folkston detention center, where he faces deportation.
+The Salvadoran journalist had been transferred from local police custody to Immigration and Customs Enforcement’s Folkston detention center, where he faces deportation.
 Guevara has lived in the United States for 20 years, has work authorization in the country and is on a path to obtaining a green card.